CF-Trail/Auto-Report/README.md

 # Auto-Report

-roblox automated report if someone said bad thing on ur server lol [https://www.discord.gg/outliershub] [by snnwer and me] [https://www.discord.gg/outliershub]
+https://discord.gg/outliershub ;; spam reports someone if they said blacklisted word on ur server (even if asdasdgaysadfas it will report) ;; https://discord.gg/outliershub